Wayne Williams' house.

 The first two victims were discovered on July 28th, 1979.

-Closest locations.
+Closest Locations

-Other locations that are relatively close to this place.
+Other locations that are relatively close to this address:

-The location where Tupac Shakur shot two police officers.
+The location where Tupac Shakur shot two police officers

 Roughly 5 miles away.

-Place of Interest in Atlanta, Georgia, United States
+Place of Interest in Atlanta, Georgia

 Roughly 6 miles away.

-Filming Location in Atlanta, Georgia, United States
+Filming Location in Atlanta, Georgia

-Mike Wheeler's house from Stranger Things.
+Mike Wheeler's house from Stranger Things

 Roughly 6 miles away.

-Filming Location in East Point, Georgia, United States
+Filming Location in East Point, Georgia

-Lucas Sinclair's house from Stranger Things.
+Lucas Sinclair's house from Stranger Things

 Roughly 6 miles away.

-Filming Location in East Point, Georgia, United States
+Filming Location in East Point, Georgia